 If you know that people frequently perform searches for specialized items in a particular industry, there is usually intent and questions behind those searches.

 By analyzing and thinking through the potential intent of people searching for these phrases, it’s possible to build a keyword list that includes questions about these topics that you can use to build even further, deeper, highly targeted topical content pages.
 These types of pages can end up being real converters for your client.

 The reason behind performing keyword research this deep is that you can then figure out what keywords are going to perform best for your client as a result.

 Create Content That Will Entice Searches and Bring Traffic to Your Site

-Using these keywords, you can then build a content editorial calendar focused around these topics.
+Using these keywords, you can then build a content editorial calendar focused on these topics.